allenai/ai2thor/README.md

 <hr>

 ### Rotate Hand
-Rotates the hand and held object about the specified axes (x, y, z) the specified number of degrees.
-These examples rotate a held object 90 degrees about the each axis.
+Rotates the hand and held object about the specified axes (x, y, z) to the specified degree.
+These examples rotate a held object to 90 degrees about each axis.
 ```python
 event = controller.step(dict(action='RotateHand', x = 90))
 event = controller.step(dict(action='RotateHand', y = 90))